 Powered by our integrational framework, you're able to connect various Enterprise systems and tools to Neo.
-Our Drag-and-Drop workflow engine allows you to easily create conversations and build UI-elements, and our Natural-Language-Understanding platform enables you to create, customize and train speech models.
+Our Drag&Drop workflow engine allows you to easily create conversations and build UI-elements, and our Natural Language Understanding platform enables you to create, customize and train speech models.

-Wit our client application for mobile (iOS and Android) and Desktop (Windows, macOS and Linux), users are able to interact with Neo to access and query their IT-systems.
+Wit our client application for Mobile (iOS and Android), Desktop (Windows, macOS and Linux), Pepper-Robot and Smartglass users are able to interact with Neo to access and query their IT-systems.

-Our Neo Flow Engine allows you to build custom workflows using a Drag-and-Drop UI.
-You're able to integrate third-party-systems in 18 programming languages for maximum efficiency (SDKs available).
+Our Neo Flow Engine allows you to build custom workflows using a Drag&Drop UI.
+You're able to integrate third-party systems in 18 programming languages for maximum efficiency (SDKs available).

-Our tool suite is based on three fundamental pillars: (1) an easily configurable, flexible and highly innovative user interface (the "bot" for end users), (2) a natural language understanding platform, and a (3) workflow engine with a drag-and-drop interface allowing integrations in 18 programming languages in order to integrate existing IT systems.
+Our Neo-Toolsuite is based on three fundamental pillars: (1) an easily configurable, flexible and highly innovative user interface (the "bot" for end users), (2) a Natural Language Understanding platform, and a (3) workflow engine with a Drag&Drop interface allowing integrations in 18 programming languages in order to integrate existing IT systems.
 On the one hand, this toolset greatly simplifies processes for end users and makes them accessible via a platform on all end devices via voice and text; on the other hand, the integration-effort is reduced to the essentials in the best possible way.
-In addition, drag-and-drop configurations allow fast prototyping cycles and early involvement of end users for maximum acceptance.
+In addition, Drag&Drop configurations allow fast prototyping cycles and early involvement of end users for maximum acceptance.